 which will add some changes to my repository.

-11. Now its final step to push all your code into the master branch as follows.
+- The final step to push all your code into the master branch is as follows.

-12. It is also possible to push all your changes to a specified branch by ignoring all its local changes to the git.
+- It is possible to push all your changes to a specified branch by ignoring all its local changes to the git.

 git push --force <remote-name><Branch-name>

-13. Here remote-name is nothing but the identical name of the remote repository onto which all currently updated changes are going to store.
-And branch name is nothing but target remote branch where you will store all updated changes.
+- Here, remote-name is nothing but the identical name of the remote repository onto which all currently updated changes are going to store.
+And branch name is nothing but target remote branch where you will keep all updated changes.

 How does it work?

-- git push is a command used to update all your new local commits towards remote repository.
+- Git push is a command to update all your new local commits to the remote repository.

-- It works between two entities called source and destination whereas the source is where you upload all our data from recently checked out HEAD branch.
+- It works between two entities called source and destination, whereas the source is where you upload all our data from the recently checked out HEAD branch.

 - The destination is where we want to update our latest changes on the related remote server with its recent branch.
-It creates its own local branch into their destination’s repository location.
+It creates its own local branch into its destination’s repository location.

-- Git Push considered and work as upload command, in other hand git fetch and git pull both worked for downloading purposes. later on, all changes are configured with git merge command to club all things at the target location.
+- Git Push is considered and works as an upload command.
+On the other hand, git fetch and git pull both worked for downloading purposes.
+Later, all changes are configured with the git merge command to club all things at the target location.

-- This command is responsible to move your currently updated commits from your local repository source to a specific remote repository destination.
-This process prepares a copy of its information, so assure that our local branch is updated to upload all the changes to the remote repository.
+- This command is responsible for moving your currently updated commits from your local repository source to a specific remote repository destination.
+This process prepares a copy of its information and ensures that our local branch is updated to upload all the changes to the remote repository.

-- The objects in the above process are made up of trees, commit and tags.
+- The objects in the above process are made up of trees, commits, and tags.

-- Here git uses the method of local references to do changes into their related file towards remote repository showing pointers for recently updated commits.
+- Here git uses local references to make changes to their related file towards the remote repository, showing pointers for recently updated commits.

-- After that, any new content added will be copied into the git’s system object which is known as metadata and SHA.
+- After that, any new content added will be copied into the git’s system object, known as metadata and SHA.